TomCasaletto/GetCleanData_Project/README.md

 4. Change the activity names to factors with more descriptive labels
 5. Add the Activity and Subject columns for subsetting
 6. Create tidy data set, removing excess columns and reformat the column names according to course guidelines
-7. Save data out to a file
+7. Save data out to a CSV file

+Note:  The resultant file will be much easier to read in a spreadsheet application.